Basque Auxiliary Navy: History

-There was another encounter with the Velasco on 8 January 1937, when the rebel destroyer was laying down mines along with the auxiliary minelayer Genoveva Fierro off Portugalete.
+There was another encounter with Velasco on 8 January 1937, when the rebel destroyer was laying mines along with the auxiliary minelayer Genoveva Fierro off Portugalete.
 After a brief exchange of fire, the Nationalist warships withdrew without accomplishing their mission.
 The Francoist navy, however, didn't give up and nine days later they set up a minefield successfully.
 On 17 January the Basque armed trawler Goizeko Izarra struck one of the mines and sank with all her crew of 17 aboard.
 The following day, while clearing the minefield, the minesweeper Mari-Toya hit another mine and also sank; six men of her crew were lost.
 Two days later, after the intense work of other minesweepers, the area was declared safe.
 In February and April, the Nationalist navy laid down two new minefields off Bilbao, but the Basque navy neutralized the devices.
 The minesweepers disabled more than 200 naval mines during the campaign.

 The Basque auxiliary navy became a player in a series of conflicts between the Spanish Republic and Nazi Germany, when in December 1936 the German freighters Pluto and Palos were captured by the armed trawler Bizcaia.
 Pluto was released, but the Palos, which was carrying military supplies to the rebels, was taken to Bilbao, where her cargo was confiscated.

 The largest engagement involving the Basque navy was the Battle of Cape Machichaco, on 5 March 1937, when four naval trawlers escorting the transport ship Galdames.
 The armed trawlers Bizcaia, Gipuzkoa, Donostia and Nabarra tried to lure the rebel heavy cruiser Canarias to a point within firing range of the coastal batteries.
 The operation was unsuccessful, ending with the sinking of Nabarra, the Gipuzkoa with her bridge shot way, and the other two trawlers scattered.
 The transport was eventually captured by Canarias.
 Gipuzkoa finally arrived at Portugalete in flames and Bizcaia headed for Bermeo, where she met the Estonian merchantman Yorbrook, previously captured by the Canarias, and forced her to make port.
 Donostia sought shelter in France.

 On 1 May 1937, Donostia, Bizcaia and Gipuzkoa shelled the port of Bermeo, which had fallen to Italian Fascist troops the day before.

 The Basque Auxiliary Navy was still operational after the fall of Bilbao in June 1937, moving away from Basque waters and setting its base in Santoña and Santander.
 Later, as the republic also lost those harbors, it operated off Asturias, the last Republican province in North-West Spain.
 Finally, following the occupation of Asturias by the Francoist armies in October 1937, the Basque Auxiliary Navy ceased its operations.
 Some Basque sailors became prisoners, but most of them were able to reach France.